Blue Archive: Original soundtracks

 The original soundtracks of the game are composed mostly by Mitsukiyo, Karut and Nor.
 Other composers do periodically contribute to its tracks such as Aiobahn for the crossover event with A Certain Scientific Railgun series.

-The official soundtracks in sets of albums titled Blue Archive Original Soundtrack, with first volume released on March 24, 2022.
-The latest volume, Vol. 5, was released on January 21, 2024.
+These soundtracks has been subsequently compiled and released in the Japanese market under the album series titled Blue Archive Original Soundtrack, with first volume released on March 24, 2022.

+On January 18, 2024, three albums has been released globally on streaming platforms.